pierrelegall/sheld/README.md

 ## About

-Sheld allows you to define sandbox profiles (in your directory or globally for your user) for different commands and automatically wraps them using [Bubblewrap](https://github.com/containers/bubblewrap) when executed.
-Hooks are available for `bash`, `zsh`, and `fish`.
+Sheld (from "shell" and "shield") allows you to define sandbox profiles (user global or directory local) for different commands and automatically wraps them using [Bubblewrap](https://github.com/containers/bubblewrap) when executed.
+Full integration is available for `bash`, `zsh`, and `fish`.

-⚠ **Alpha software**: Sheld is an alpha software, so breaking changes will happen.
+⚠ **Alpha software**: Sheld is alpha software, so breaking changes will happen.

+## Why this tool?

+Sheld is designed for these sandboxing use cases:
+- **Development environment isolation**: Your dev environment contains hundreds or thousands of dependencies from different package managers and different projects.
+Each dependency can execute arbitrary code during installation or runtime.
+- **AI-powered development tools**: AI coding assistants execute shell commands autonomously.
+They can make mistakes, be manipulated by prompt injection, or accidentally expose secrets.
+- **Tools with MCP server**: Model Context Protocol (MCP) servers are executables that AI assistants call to access filesystems, databases, APIs, and other resources.
+Third-party MCP servers run with your user permissions and can be exploited through prompt injection.

 ## Features

-- 📁 **Hierarchical configuration**: Local `.sheld.yaml` merges with user config at `~/.config/sheld/default.yaml`
+- 🎯 **File-based config**: Per-command sandboxing rules in YAML
+- 📁 **Hierarchical config**: Global defaults + per-project overrides
-- 🔒 **Secure by default**: All namespaces unshared unless explicitly allowed
+- 🔒 **Secure by default**: Commands run fully isolated unless explicitly allowed
-- 🎯 **Per-command rules**: Different sandbox settings for each command
-- 📦 **Model system**: Reusable configuration models for common patterns
-- 🔄 **Shell integration**: Automatic command wrapping via shell hooks
+- 🔄 **Shell integration**: Configured commands work like normal commands

 ## Installation